 HEROIN HIGHWAY TO HELL / When your doctor is a junkie

-Dr. Mickey O. Mills suspended as physician after dropping out of rehab when booted from urgent care in Crofton for treating patients while impaired on opioids
+Dr. Mickey O. Mills suspended as a physician after dropping out of rehab when booted from urgent care in Crofton for treating patients while impaired on opioids

 BALTIMORE, MD. – Dr. Mickey O. Mills has been practicing family medicine for over 20 years, according to various online medical websites; however, her days as a doctor in Maryland have come to an abrupt end due to her becoming a junkie.